 The Suffragettes

 Between 1903 and 1914, the Suffragette movement used radical protest tactics and a creative publicity campaign to demand women’s right to vote in the UK.
 “Deeds not words” was their motto, and over 1,300 women went to prison for the cause.
-Their stories are told in one of the world’s largest collections of objects linked to their campaign, held here at London Museum.
+Their stories are told in the world’s largest collections of objects linked to their campaign, held here at London Museum.

 -